Family friendly places on the Roseland

 Towan beach and Porth

-Park in our car park at Porth and make your way though the old yard and down towards Towan beach, a wide open bay which is family friendly and full of wildlife.
+Park in our car park at Porth and make your way though the courtyard and down towards Towan beach, a wide open bay which is family friendly and full of wildlife.
 Footpaths lead round to St Anthony Head and Portscatho on each side and if you fancy staying longer why not book one of our holiday cottages in the old farm range at Porth.
+There is also an all weather path round the woods and creek edge which is accessible for wheelchair users and buggies.

 Towan beach is dog friendly all year.

 Carne and Pendower

 These two beaches become one long stretch of golden sand when the tide is out.
 There is parking and toilets at both ends and you will find a concession catering van parked up at Carne ready to tempt you in the warmer months.

 Both beaches have a seasonal dogs 'on lead' policy.